jerryhgladinet/docs/admin/source/chapter03.rst

 ``Tenant Manager`` > ``[Tenant]`` > ``Control Panel`` > ``Device Manager``

-The cluster administrator can look at the devices in the specific tenant.
+The cluster administrator can look at the devices that have the client agent software installed and connected in the specific tenant.

 .. figure:: _static/image_s4_3_21.png
     :align: center